tinacms/tina.io/content/blog/tina-v-0.69.0.md

 ## New Unified client

 TinaCMS has always been missing a "unified way" to query and fetch content.
-Previously, there was \`StaticRequest\`, "Read only token client", "Experimental Generate client" and "just using fetch".
-Now all these are amalgamated into one client that can be used on both the frontend and backend.
+Previously, there was \`StaticRequest\`, "Read only token client", "Experimental Generated client" and "just using fetch".
+Now all of these have been reduced to a single client that can be used on both the frontend and backend.

-There are a couple of small changes to be made in order to update.
+There are only a couple of small changes to be made in order to update.

 ### Updates in `.tina/schema.{ts,js}`

-Instead of passing an `apiURL`, now the clientID, branch and read only token (NEW) will all be configured in the schema.
-The local url will be used if the `--local` flag is passed.
+Instead of passing an `apiURL`, now the clientID, branch and read only token (NEW) are all configured in the schema.
+The local graphql api url is used if the `--local` flag is passed.

-This will require a change to the schema and the scripts.
+This requires a change to the schema and the scripts:

 ```diff
 // .tina/schema.ts